dregin/mastodon-to-others/README.md

 ## Description
 Script to share Mastodon posts with a specific hash tag (default is #share) to other social media.
-Plugins included are for twitter and iftt.
+Plugins included are for twitter and ifttt.

 ## Installation
 Clone the repo and run `postparser.py` from cron